 The Fund is intended for long-term investors.
-Short-term "market-timers" who engage in frequent transactions and redemptions may disrupt the Fund's investment program and create additional transaction costs that are borne by all shareholders.
-The Board has adopted policies and procedures reasonably designed to detect and prevent abusive trading practices such as market timing and excessive trading that may be harmful to the Fund and its shareholders.
-The Fund discourages market timing; excessive, short-term trading; or other abusive trading practices that may disrupt portfolio management strategies and harm performance.
-The Fund takes steps to reduce the frequency and effect of such activities within the Fund.
+Short-term "market-timers" who engage in frequent purchases and redemptions may disrupt the Fund's investment program and create additional transaction costs that are borne by all of the Fund's shareholders.
+The Board has adopted policies and procedures reasonably designed to detect and prevent market timing and excessive, short-term trading; and other abusive trading practices that may disrupt portfolio management strategies and harm performance.
+The Fund takes steps to reduce the frequency and effect of these activities in the Fund.
 These steps may include, among other things, monitoring trading activity, imposing redemption fees (as noted in the "Redemption Fee" section above), or using fair value pricing when appropriate, under procedures as adopted by the Board, when the Advisor determines current market prices are not readily available or are unreliable.
 As approved by the Board, these techniques may change from time to time as determined by the Fund in its sole discretion.

 In an effort to discourage abusive trading practices and minimize harm to the Fund and its shareholders, the Fund reserves the right, in its sole discretion, to reject any purchase order (including exchanges), in whole or in part, for any reason (including, without limitation, purchases by persons whose trading activity in the Fund's shares is believed by the Advisor to be harmful to the Fund) and without prior notice.
 The Fund may decide to restrict purchase and sale activity in its shares based on various factors, including whether frequent purchase and sale activity will disrupt portfolio management strategies and adversely affect the Fund's performance.
-Although these efforts are designed to discourage abusive trading practices, these tools cannot eliminate the possibility that such activity will occur.
+Although these efforts are designed to discourage abusive trading practices, these tools cannot eliminate the possibility that such activity may occur.
 The Fund seeks to exercise its judgment in implementing these tools to the best of its ability in a manner that it believes is consistent with shareholder interests.
 Except as noted in this Prospectus, the Fund applies all restrictions uniformly in all applicable cases.

 Due to the complexity and subjectivity involved in identifying abusive trading activity and the volume of shareholder transactions the Fund handles, there can be no assurance that the Fund's efforts will identify all trades or trading practices that may be considered abusive.
 In particular, since the Fund receives purchase and sale orders through financial intermediaries that use group or omnibus accounts, the Fund cannot always detect frequent trading.
 However, the Fund will work with financial intermediaries as necessary to discourage shareholders from engaging in abusive trading practices and to impose restrictions on excessive trades.
-In this regard, the Fund has entered into information sharing agreements with financial intermediaries pursuant to which these intermediaries are required to provide to the Fund, at its request, certain information relating to its customers investing in the Fund through non-disclosed or omnibus accounts.
+In this regard, the Fund has entered into information sharing agreements with financial intermediaries pursuant to which these intermediaries are required to provide to the Fund, at the Fund's request, certain information relating to their customers investing in the Fund through nondisclosed or omnibus accounts.
 The Fund will use this information to attempt to identify abusive trading practices.
 Financial intermediaries are contractually required to follow any instructions from the Fund to restrict or prohibit future purchases from shareholders that are found to have engaged in abusive trading in violation of the Fund's policies.
-However, the Fund cannot guarantee the accuracy of the information provided to them from financial intermediaries and cannot ensure that they will always be able to detect abusive trading practices that occur through non-disclosed and omnibus accounts.
-As a consequence, the Fund's ability to monitor and discourage abusive trading practices in omnibus accounts may be limited.
+However, the Fund cannot guarantee the accuracy of the information provided to it from financial intermediaries and cannot ensure that they will always be able to detect abusive trading practices that occur through non-disclosed and omnibus accounts.
+As a consequence, the Fund's ability to monitor and discourage abusive trading practices in non-disclosed and omnibus accounts may be limited.

-Proceeds
+Redemption Proceeds